 There’s no better place in the world for wolf-watching than Yellowstone National Park, which is home to about 150 of the animals.
 Wolves were reintroduced to the park in 1995, a program that brought back a predator that had been systematically eradicated in Yellowstone in the first decades of the twentieth century.
 At the time, wolves were seen as threats to the other animals in the park as well as the cattle beyond its borders.
 As the years passed, however, park naturalists began to realize that a terrible mistake had been made.
 By removing the top predator from the Yellowstone ecosystem, the park lacked a key link in its complex web of life.
 And in some hard-to-define but significant way, the park had also had lost its wildness.

-“The reintroduction in 1995 was controversial,” recalls Shauna Baron, a biologist and instructor for the Yellowstone Association.
+“The reintroduction in 1995 was controversial,” recalled Shauna Baron, a biologist and instructor for the Yellowstone Association.
 “Armed guards accompanied the animals as they came into the park.
 Many people were upset about what was being done, particularly local ranchers who feared for the safety of their herds.”

 More than a dozen years later, the reintroduction has gone far better than most had dared to hope.
 The Yellowstone wolves have multiplied and thrived, and neighboring ranchers have come to realize that with proper park management, their livelihood is not at risk.
 Within Yellowstone, the wolves have had a cascade of positive effects on the park’s ecosystem.
 By killing primarily old and sick elk, wolves have improved the quality of the herd.
 Grizzly bears benefit from the extra protein they get from carcasses left by wolves.
 Even the park’s plant life has been affected, as elk that formerly fed on the tender vegetation near rivers and streams now must be more vigilant and stay on higher ground.
 As a result, more trees and bushes now line waterways in the park, providing additional habitat for other species.

 Equally significant has been what can only be described as the star power of wolves.
-“An estimated $35 million flows into the park and surrounding area each year because of the Yellowstone wolves,” says Baron.
+“An estimated $35 million flows into the park and surrounding area each year because of the Yellowstone wolves,” said Baron.
 “People come from all over the world to see them, and some have even moved to the area just so they can observe them regularly.
 There’s something about wolves that fascinates people.”

 Wildlife biologists say that the Yellowstone wolves have been far more visible than had been expected when they were reintroduced.
 The animals are tracked through visual observation and through the radio collars that about 20 percent of the wolves wear, making it possible for scientists to learn a great deal about wolf behavior in the wild.

-“Up until 1995, almost all wolf observation had been done on caged populations,” says Rick McIntyre, a wildlife biologist who studies wolves in the park.
+“Up until 1995, almost all wolf observation had been done on caged populations,” said Rick McIntyre, a wildlife biologist who studies wolves in the park.
 “That’s like someone learning about human behavior by studying the inmates of a maximum security prison.
 But in Yellowstone we’re able to observe non-captive populations in a way that has revolutionized our understanding of wolf behavior.”

 In many ways the return of wolves to Yellowstone marks a revolution as well in how the public views the animals.
 Western culture is full of myths and stories that demonize wolves, and for much of the history of the United States they were feared and hunted.
 But gradually another perspective has emerged, one that recognizes that these fierce creatures possess remarkable strengths and intelligence and that they embody the wild in a way no other creature does.